Wool: History, Processing, Types and Benefits:

 Shortly after discovering that sheep and wool were quite profitable to export, the Persians started exporting to other countries, including Africa and Europe.
 Now, the best Merino wool is primarily found in Australia, with China importing about 80% of Australia's wool clip.

-Processing Of Wool
+Processing of Wool

 The annual global production of wool is around 2 million metric tonnes (2.2 million short tons), 60% of which is used to make clothing.
 Worsted wool production refers to the process of turning raw wool into thread, and then wool textiles.
 Goods are then created from yarn by knitting and weaving.
 The steps involved in wool processing are shown in the following image and briefly discussed below.